rsbsPLUS-org/rsbsPLUS-sdl/README.md

-# rsbsPLUS-xboxen
+# rsbsPLUS-sdl
 the forbidden one

-Enhanced port of JayFoxRox's (aka jefe) magnum opus RSBS to the Microsoft Xbox using SDL2 and nxdk.
+Enhanced port of JayFoxRox's (aka jefe) magnum opus RSBS to any device supporting SDL2 and SDL_image